 By far the easiest and most convenient way to reboot a router is to simply turn off the power and turn it back on.
 I recommend that you want about 30 seconds before turning the power back on.
 The reason for this is some of the components inside the router don’t discharge immediately.
 Part of the reason to reboot is to clear the router’s memory, and if you cycle the power too quickly, you won’t clear the memory completely.
 A well-behaved router will clear its memory as part of its startup process, but not all routers seem to be well designed.

-And if you can’t find the power switch for some reason, just pulling the plug is an acceptable alternative.
+And if you can’t find the power switch for some reason, or the device doesn’t have one, just pulling the plug is an acceptable alternative.
 Whatever works, right?

 How to reboot a modem

 Modems are usually black boxes with no user interface, because there’s rarely anything to configure in them, at least from the end user standpoint.
 Usually the two ways to reboot a modem are to use a reset button, which is usually on the back of the unit and recessed, or cycle the power.

 A reset button on a modem is less likely to cause problems, but it’s also less likely to solve the problem since it doesn’t actually discharge any electrical components.